 I will have more to say about The King’s Speech in a future post.
 In the meantime, if you have not yet seen it, please do so.
 It is entertaining and inspiring.
 The story of George VI and Lionel Logue demonstrates how, with determination and hard work, anyone can become a better public speaker.

 Speaking of the Oscars, my friend Max Atkinson has written a post on the kind of acceptance speech that he would like to see from the winners.
 He even drafted a template.
 It would be refreshing if at least some of them heeded Max’s advice.

-For someone who appeared to be genuinely in shock when his name was called, Crowe spoke with poise and humility.
+For someone who seemed genuinely in shock when his name was called, Crowe spoke with poise and humility.
 I especially like the way in which he concluded on a positive and hopeful note for all struggling actors.
-(NB – The video cannot be embedded, so click on the link to watch it on YouTube.
-Crowe’s speech begins around 2:30.)